beep-projects/SystaPi/README.md

 The project contains an installation script to setup a Raspberry Pi as SystaPi for running the SystaREST server.
 Up to now only reading of values is supported by SystaREST, see the documentation for details of the supported fields [Javadoc: SystaStatus](https://beep-projects.github.io/SystaPi/de/freaklamarsch/systarest/SystaStatus.html).

 <img src="resources/rawData_react_html.jpg" alt="rawData_react_html" style="width:45%;" align="right"/>**Note:** The communication protocol is not publicly available, everything here is based on [reverse engineering](resources/protocols.md) and will only work for systems that are used by contributors. **Please contribute information from your system!**

 To support you in reverse engineering, the server has a rudimentary [logging](#enablelogging) functionality integrated.
 You can use this to set triggers on value changes with your home automation system and start logging of values for analysis.
-You can also use [helpers/rawData.html](helpers/rawData.html) to monitor the data sent by **SystaPi** and contribute new fields that you can identify with your system.
+You can also use [helpers/rawData.html](helpers/rawData.html) to monitor the data sent by **SystaPi** and contribute new fields that you can identify with your system (see also [monitorrawdata](#monitorrawdata)).

 If you want to report new fields, simply open a new issue or discussion.

 This project is inspired by this post on the VDR portal [Heizungssteuerung: Daten auslesen](https://www.vdr-portal.de/forum/index.php?thread/119690-heizungssteuerung-daten-auslesen/) and I also used some information from the [SystaComfortPrometheusExporter](https://github.com/xgcssch/SystaComfortPrometheusExporter).